Skip to main content

 Pipeline operators will regularly conduct aerial and ground inspections to check right-of-way conditions, test for leaks, install and maintain pipeline makers, and clear brush that restricts access to the right-of-way or visibility during inspections.
 Rights-of-way are kept clear of trees, brush, and other obstructions so the pipeline operator can safely operate, inspect, maintain, and repair its pipelines.
 The easement usually provides for ingress and egress rights to the pipeline company.
 This can create problems for landowners who keep cattle, horses, and other animals on land across which an easement runs.
 The pipeline company may come onto the easement without prior notice and without care to keep all gates shut, except for entering and leaving the property.

-This page titled 6.4.2: Safety Precautions is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Marcellus Matters (John A. Dutton: e-Education Institute) via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 6.4.2: Safety Precautions is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Marcellus Matters (John A. Dutton: e-Education Institute) via source content that was edited to the style and standards of the LibreTexts platform.

 • Was this article helpful?